Xonshiz/AnimeTosho-Batch-Downloader/ReadMe.md

 # AnimeTosho Batch Downloader
 It's a little Command Line Tool that automates the work of downloading batch uploads on animetosho.org.
 This script is NO where near STABLE.
 It might bug out from time to time.
 Don't forget to read the 'Bugs/Known Issue' Section below.

+# Note
+I'm having trouble compiling this to EXE.
+'Cytpes' is causing some trouble.
+SO, use Python Script for now.
+I'll set it all up as soon as I can.

 # Are there any threads for this thing?